-Trade and other receivables are initially recognised and carried at their fair value which normally is their original transaction value, and are subsequently measured at their amortised cost.
+Trade and other receivables are initially recognised at theirfair value which normally is their original transaction value, and are subsequently measured at their amortised cost.
 An estimate for doubtful debts is made when collection of the full amount is no longer probable.
 Bad debts are written off when identified.
 Where the time value of money is significant receivables are discounted to present value.

-Cash and cash equivalents
+• Cash and cash equivalents

-Cash comprises cash in hand and balances with banks.
+Cash comprises cash in hand and on demand deposits with banks.
 Cash equivalents are short term, highly liquid investments that are readily convertible to known amounts of cash.
 They include unrestricted short-term bank deposits originally purchased with maturities of three months or less.